sharmachait/Cohort/code crafters/redis in csharp.md

 the replicas  reconnect to the master every time the connection is broken the replica tries to be the exact copy of the master regardless of what happens to the master

-## mechanism that keeps the instances in sync
+## Mechanism that keeps the instances in sync
 1. When a master and a replica instance are well-connected, the master keeps the replica updated by sending a stream of commands to the replica to replicate the effects on the dataset
 2. When the link between the master and the replica breaks, for network issues or because a timeout is sensed in the master or the replica, the replica reconnects and attempts to proceed with a partial resynchronization: it means that it will try to just obtain the part of the stream of commands it missed during the disconnection.
 3. When a partial resynchronization is not possible, the replica will ask for a full resynchronization. the master makes a snapshot of all the data and send it to the replica, followed by the stream of commands after the snapshot